MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

     }
     ```

 3. Using the `chunk_size` value, you can split your app upload into sequential chunks for upload to Distribute.
 For example, you can use the `split` utility like so:
     ```bash
         split -b $CHUNK_SIZE $APP_PACKAGE temp/split
     ```

-    This command generates sequential files in the `temp` directory named `splitaa`, `splitab` and so on, so that each file is within the `chunk_size` limit.
+    This command generates sequential files in the `temp` directory named `splitaa`, `splitab`, and so on.
+Each file is split within the `chunk_size` limit.

 4. Next you need to upload each chunk of the split app package with the respective block:
     ```shell